Kyagara/equinox/README.md

 First time doings mocks so I decided to use [gock](https://github.com/h2non/gock) just to get things out of the ground, not sure if this implementation of tests with mocks is good.

 Tests could benefit from using Parallel().

-#### Improve Logging

-I don't believe the current logging and 'debugging mode' is done right or that its 'done' at all to be honest, there might be places where I should be logging something but I am not.

 ## Disclaimer